jolenetan07/PropNex-Investment-Suite/README.md

 ## Project Structure
-propnex-investment-suite
+|- ai_models
+    |- price_prediction     -- contains the price prediction model
+    |- recommendation_system    -- contains the recommendation system model
+|- database_data    -- contains the exported firebase databases
+|-propnex-investment-suite  -- contains the application code
-|- src
+    |- src  -- main source folder for the application code
-    |- app
+        |- app  -- contains the application module and components
             |- pages    -- contains the various pages of the app
                 |- auth     -- contains logic to build the login/signup page
                 |- home     -- contains all the logic and internal page folders to build the home page
                 |- stats    -- contains logic to build the statistical insights page
                 |- units    -- contains the all the logic, internal page folders and components to build the find place page
             |- services     -- contains the various services used by the app
         |- assets   -- contains images and other assets used in the app
         |- theme    -- contains styling and theming configuration files for the app
         |- global.scss  -- global stylesheet used to define styles that apply to the entire app
-|
     |- node_module  -- contains all third-party dependencies and libraries that the app uses
-|
     |-package.json  -- configuration file that contains information about the project and its dependencies